slab/quill/docs/modules/index.md

 ## Custom Modules

 You can also build your own module.
 Simply register it with [Quill.registerModule](/docs/api/) and the module will be passed the corresponding Quill editor and options.
+Check out the [Building a Custom Module](/blog/building-a-custom-module/) guide for a walkthrough.

 {% highlight javascript %}